-Organizational Support Program: Provides support and assistance to local businesses and community organizations in an effort to promote, coordinate, and enhance their development and growth, with the goal of developing programs or services that impact and benefit both the organization and residents. (example: Business, Community, Neighborhood Associations)
+Organizational Support Program: Provides support and assistance to local businesses and community organizations in an effort to promote, coordinate, and enhance their development and growth, with the goal of developing programs or services that impact and benefit both the organization and residents. (example: business/merchant, community, neighborhood associations)

-• Business Association - Establishes a volunteer based "Chamber of Commerce" or "Merchants Association" to assist and improve the business community's communications with promotion, retention, expansion of existing businesses, and encouragement of new commercial development.
+• Association Assistance - Establishes a volunteer based "Chamber of Commerce" or "Business/Merchants Association" to assist and improve the business community's communications with promotion, retention, expansion of existing businesses, and encouragement of new commercial development.